Bethlehem Veterinary Dentistry

 Dental Cleaning at Wright Veterinary Medical Center

 If your pet’s case of periodontal disease passes a certain point, our Bethlehem veterinary team may recommend a professional dental cleaning under general anesthesia.
-As an AAHA accredited animal hospital, Wright Veterinary Medical Center boasts a state-of-the-art surgical suite that will keep your pet safely monitored throughout their dental cleaning.
+As an AAHA accredited animal hospital, Wright Veterinary Medical Center boasts a state-of-the-art dental suite that will keep your pet safely monitored throughout their dental cleaning.

-Your pet’s dental cleaning will look like a cleaning you would get from your own dentist.
+Your pet’s dental cleaning will look similar to a cleaning you would get from your own dentist.
 We use similar tools to those used by human dentists to scale and polish your pet’s teeth, making sure to fully remove plaque from the teeth before we apply an anti-plaque treatment to help deter future plaque buildup.
 If necessary, we may need to perform extractions of infected teeth.

 After your pet’s teeth are clean and sparkling again, our Bethlehem veterinary team will send you and your pet home with detailed aftercare instructions.
 We’ll also help you learn how to brush your pet’s teeth at home - it doesn’t have to be as difficult as it sounds!
 We want to help your pet live a long, healthy life with a healthy smile.